 To quickly recap, a few of the best ways for you to develop the relationships for the future are through quarterly race reports, building relationships with the people behind the brand, and content creating.

-This brings our fourth and final blog in the Rider Support Blog Series to a close.
+This brings our fourth and final installment in the Racer Support Blog Series to a close.
 We know it’s a lot to take in, and some of this may not apply to everyone, but if you follow a similar path to what laid out through this series, you’ll be landing better deals, making the most out of them, and keeping them for years to come.
-Remember, if you’re a young rider and you navigate the rider support realm with grace, you could end up working for one of your favorite brands.
+Remember, if you’re a young rider and you navigate the racer support realm with grace, you could end up working for one of your favorite brands.
 And before you know it you may be trying to help others navigate rider support.

 If you have any questions email us at email@example.com and we’ll get back to you.
 We encourage questions so don’t hesitate to reach out!